brillout/goldpage/docs/bfa.template.md

 is vastly simpler.

 In short,
-implementing non-interactive vies is much simpler and much faster than implementing interactive views, which leads us to the *non-interactive first* approach:
+implementing non-interactive views is much faster than implementing interactive views, which leads us to the *non-interactive first* approach:

 > **Non-interactive first**